-The (LBO-2) digital report is a landmark piece of collaborative research and analysis that features contributions from over 50 Indigenous and local authors.
+The Local Biodiversity Outlooks 2 (LBO-2) digital report is a landmark piece of collaborative research and analysis that features contributions from over 50 Indigenous and local authors.
 The report highlights the critical roles played by Indigenous peoples and local communities in maintaining and enhancing biological and cultural diversity and outlines Indigenous and local perspectives on the transformational changes needed in order to realize the vision of a world living in harmony with nature.
 Josefa Tauli from the Global Youth Biodiversity Network said,

 Indigenous peoples and local communities face severe challenges as a result of insecure tenure, discrimination, climate change, declining biodiversity, and the continued expansion of extractive industries.
 At least 50% of the world’s land is collectively managed by Indigenous peoples and local communities under customary tenure systems, and yet only 10% of these lands are legally secured.
 The lands of indigenous peoples and local communities contain much of the world’s remaining biodiversity, and biodiversity managed by Indigenous peoples and local communities is declining less rapidly than in other areas of the world.